michaelprosario/graffiti-vr-python/README.md

 # Where can I learn more about AFrame HTML?

 If you want to tweak the HTML in index.html, you are welcome to do so.
 You can learn more about Aframe.io at https://aframe.io/docs/0.7.0/introduction/ .

+# Bot Draw methods

+In order to draw, you start by creating an instance of the bot.
+The bot object has additional methods for drawing, turning, or moving.

+bot = Bot()

+# Moving and turning:

+* bot.moveUp(steps) – Move the bot upward a few steps
+* bot.forward(steps) – Move bot forward a few steps
+* bot.moveLeft(steps) – Move bot left
+* bot.moveRight(steps) – Move bot right
+* bot.setAngle(degrees) – Set angle of direction for the robot.
+Enter * direction in degrees
+* bot.getAngle() – Get current angle for the robot.
+* bot.turn(angle) – Turn the robot a few degrees.

+# Drawing stuff:

+* bot.drawBoxAt(width,height,depth,x,y,z) – Draw box at a particular location.
+* bot.drawBox(width,height,depth) – Draw box at current robot location.
+* bot.drawSphere(radius) – Draw sphere at current robot location.
+* bot.drawSphereAt(radius,x,y,z) – Draw sphere at particular location

+# Remember locations, Return to locations

+* bot.saveLocation(locationName) – Store bot location and give it a name.
+* bot.moveToLocation(locationName) – Return to location by name

+# Change colors:

+* bot.color = “red”